I got my ham radio license in 1970 and began my

 Since I am blind, I have problems in managing paper QSL cards.

-In order to overcome this issue, I have set up an experimental on-line version of
+In order to overcome this issue, I have set up an experimental on-line version of my station logbook, with the possibility of displaying a confirmation sheet for each entry.

-I apologise with allOMs who did not receive my QSO confirmation and hope this attempt will offer a reasonable replacement for QSL card.
+I apologise with allOMs who did not receive my confirmation and hope this attempt will offer a reasonable replacement for QSL card.

 receiver Drake R 4C with converter and preamplifier (1 dB NF);